davidechicco/geneExpressionFromGEO/README.md

     install.packages("geneExpressionFromGEO", repos='http://cran.us.r-project.org')
     library("geneExpressionFromGEO")

-If it is impossible to download the package and its dependencies from CRAN, you can execute the `install_packages.r` script that will install all the dependencies automatically:
+If it is impossible to download the package and its dependencies from CRAN, you can download the `geneExpressionFromGEO` package from this GitHub repository, and then can execute the `install_packages.r` script that will install all the dependencies automatically:

-    Rscript install_packages.r
+    $ cd geneExpressionFromGEO
+    $ R
+    > source("install_packages.r")

-Then, you can download the `geneExpressionFromGEO` package from this GitHub repository, and execute the `geneExpressionFromGEO.r` file:
+Afterwards,  you execute the `geneExpressionFromGEO.r` file from an R terminal:

-    Rscript geneExpressionFromGEO.r
+    > source("geneExpressionFromGEO.r")

 ## Execution instructions ##